Back to Observability guides

 Metrics

-Metrics data are also organized hierarchically by associating measurements with resources and instrumentation scopes.
+Metric data is also organized hierarchically by associating measurements with resources and instrumentation scopes.
 Each metric has a specific data type, and data points within them carry the actual values along with timestamps and additional context.

 Here's a simplified view of the full metrics definition: